Skip to main content

 Mid-market manufacturers, FMCG distributors, logistics companies

-SAP B1 runs a significant proportion of mid-market manufacturing in GCC and India.
+SAP B1 runs a significant proportion of mid-market manufacturing in India and the GCC.
 The analytics gap is almost universal: B1 is live, transactions run through it, but the reporting layer is Power BI pulling from a nightly SQL dump or a scheduled Crystal Reports export.
 We connect B1 directly to Microsoft Fabric via the B1 Service Layer API or direct database connection, with a governed semantic model that replaces the export-and-reconcile workflow.

 SAP modules covered